MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration.md

         ![Power Platform settings pane.](media/PowerPlatformSettings.png)

-- For organizations that **don't allow everyone** to create Microsoft Power Platform production environments, the Finance and Operations apps environment administrator account for your environment must be added to one of the following Microsoft Power Platform admin roles.
+- For organizations that **don't allow everyone** to create Microsoft Power Platform environments, the Finance and Operations apps environment administrator account for your environment must be added to one of the following roles in Azure Active Directory.
 To make this change, you must have the **Global administrator** role.

-    - Global admins
-    - Dynamics 365 admins
+    - Dynamics 365 Service Admin
-    - Microsoft Power Platform admins
+    - Power Platform Admin

     > [!NOTE]
     > The preceding roles might provide more permissions than the Finance and Operations apps environment administrator account requires.
 Therefore, a more limited role for this integration will eventually be added to Azure Active Directory (Azure AD).
 The new role won't require any of the preceding roles.
 If you want to keep the administrator that has the least privileges, you can temporarily grant one of the preceding roles.
 Then, after the Microsoft Power Platform integration is set up, remove that role.